 Located in Forsyth County, GA

-Specializing in actor headshots is a niche, and that’s what I do.
+Specializing in actor headshots and auditions- that’s what I do.
 I love every minute of it, and very client is a rock star.
-I know what agents and casting directors expect from a professional headshot.
+I know what agents and casting directors expect from a professional headshot and auditions.
 Clicking away at actor headshots since 2000, I use natural lighting since it is the most flattering and even type of lighting.
 Affordable and fun, I hope you enjoy your headshot sessions as much as I do!
+Taping auditions in my studio is always relaxed and easy!

 CREDENTIALS: Jackie holds a BFA in Performance and Film Studies from Chapman University’s theatre and film department in Orange, California, one of the country’s most elite film schools.
 Camera operator was always her favorite behind-the-scenes job.
 She studied under Professor Tom Bradac, a founder of Shakespeare Orange County, Professor Michael Nehring, Professor Ron Thronson, and under several instructors in London.
 Her roots of acting are based in Stanislavsky, Feldenkrais, and Alexander Technique.
 Jackie has performed, studied, and taught acting in England, California, and now Atlanta.
 As the founder, Creative Director, and PR Director of CATCo, a non-profit community theatre in north metro Atlanta, Jackie managed to provide high quality entertainment and acting/crew opportunities through plays, musicals, a murder mystery troupe, a radio theatre troupe, and through a new playwright’s initiative.
 Currently, besides her own acting and actor-services, this jackie-of-many-trades volunteers as a camera operator and tech director for North Point media.